crownengine/crown/docs/importing_resources/importing_scenes.rst

 2) Importing animation clips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After importing geometry and skeleton, import the FBX files that contain the
+After importing geometry and skeleton, import the scene files that contain the
 individual animation clips.
-Right-click the same folder, choose
+Right-click the same folder, choose ``Import...``,
-``Import...``, and select the FBX files with the clips.
-In the importer
+and select the files with the clips.
+In the importer dialog:
-dialog:

 * Uncheck the entire **Unit** section to avoid importing any undesired resource.
 * Uncheck ``New Skeleton`` to indicate that the skeleton already exists.